-This report, when combined with an understanding of the controls at user entities, is intended to assist auditors in planning the audit of user entities' financial statements or user entities' internal control over financial reporting and in assessing control risk for assertions in user entities' financial statements that may be affected by controls at ARC.
+This report, when combined with an understanding of the controls at Customer Agencies, is intended to assist auditors in planning the audit of Customer Agencies' financial statements or user entities' internal control over financial reporting and in assessing control risk for assertions in user entities' financial statements that may be affected by controls at ARC.

-Our examination was limited to the control objectives and related controls specific by ARC in Section III and IV of the report, and did not extend to controls in effect at user entities.
+Our examination was limited to the control objectives and related controls specific by ARC in Section III and IV of the report, and did not extend to controls in effect at Customer Agencies.

-It is the responsibility of each user entity and its independent auditor to evaluate this information in conjunction with the evaluation of internal control over financial reporting at the user entity in order to assess total internal control.
-If internal control is not effective at user entities, ARC's controls may not compensate for such weaknesses.
+It is the responsibility of each Customer Agency and its independent auditor to evaluate this information in conjunction with the evaluation of internal control over financial reporting at the Customer Agency in order to assess total internal control.
+If internal control is not effective at Customer Agencies, ARC's controls may not compensate for such weaknesses.

 ARC's internal control represents the collective effect of various factors on establishing or enhancing the effectiveness of the controls specified by ARC.
 In planning the nature, timing, and extent of our testing of the controls to achieve the control objectives specified by ARC, we considered aspects of ARC's control environment, risk assessment process, monitoring activities, and information and communications.
+ARC has defined timely as seven days to process transactions.